humdrum-tools/humdrum-documentation/guide/ch23/index.md

 The <span class="option">e</span> option ensures that `**kern` staccato marks (\') are passed along to the output.
 The <span class="tool">rid</span> command eliminates everything but Humdrum data records.
-Then **grep** is used to isolate only those notes containing a staccato mark.
-The **sed** script is used to eliminate the apostrophe, and finally the numbers are passed to the **stats** command.
+Then <span class="unix">grep</span> is used to isolate only those notes containing a staccato mark.
+The <span class="unix">sed</span> script is used to eliminate the apostrophe, and finally the numbers are passed to the **stats** command.
 The `max` value from **stats** will identify the duration (in seconds) of the longest note marked staccato.